Seirdy/seirdy.one/content/posts/fediverse-blocklists.md

 I made a mistake that didn't have a negative impact on my lists, but did impact someone else's.
 Even if my own lists came out okay, the fact that I allowed this to happen should be enough reason for you to seriously question my judgement.

-I work with {{<indieweb-person name="Oliphant" url="https://oliphant.social/@Oliphant" itemprop="mentions">}} when generating lists; we share ideas regularly.
-Oliphant offers [his own respository of blocklists](https://codeberg.org/oliphant/blocklists) ([GitHub mirror](https://github.com/sgrigson/oliphant)).
-Using an approach inspired by my `tier0.csv` generation process, he makes lists generated from consensus across other lists.
+I used to work with {{<indieweb-person name="Oliphant" url="https://oliphant.social/@Oliphant" itemprop="mentions">}} when generating lists.[^0] Oliphant offered [his own respository of blocklists](https://codeberg.org/oliphant/blocklists) ([GitHub mirror](https://github.com/sgrigson/oliphant)).
+Using an approach inspired by my `tier0.csv` generation process, he made lists generated from consensus across other lists.
 Unlike `tier0.csv`, the generated lists don't have significant manual curation.
-Oliphant's tier-1, tier-2, and tier-3 blocklists require decreasing levels of consensus.
+Oliphant's tier-1, tier-2, and tier-3 blocklists required decreasing levels of consensus.
 Until recently, he also offered a "unified max" blocklist containing ~~any entry common across at least two other blocklists~~ <ins datetime="2023-05-02T08:38:00-07:00">every entry from any trusted source</ins>.

 One of Oliphant's sources was a single-user instance with many blocks made for personal reasons: the admin was uncomfortable with topics related to sex and romance.
 Blocking for personal reasons on a personal instance is totally fine, but those blocks shouldn't make their way onto a list intended for others to use.
 The admin of this instance gave permission to use this blocklist.
 However, **they did warn us of this fact.** With my own encouragement, **we decided to use their list anyway.**